Rust programs on Fuchsia generally use the log crate and its info!/warn!/error!

-Ensure that your component has the required capabilities to log by including the following in your component manifest:
+Ensure that your component requests the appropriate logging capabilities by including the following in your component manifest:

 {